PabloRuizCuevas/pep-323/gcopy/custom_generator.md

   - If your Generator/frame references global variables then these variables are expected by the state when it's called to exist.
 These should be set manually by the user and pickled separately with unpickling done before the generator runs its \_\_next\_\_ method.

-    The reason why the responsibility has been delegated to the user is because of any references made or propogating to other references via exec or eval, which would require a more extensive analysis to determine what globals are being required.
+    The reason why the responsibility has been delegated to the user is because of any references made or propagating to other references via exec or eval, which would require a more extensive analysis to determine what globals are being required.
 Even if you did i.e. compile the expressions in exec/eval you still wouldn't be able to account for anything done dynamically e.g. f-strings or other processes during run time.
 Thus, in order to know what globals you need to save you also need to run the state i.e. copy it, but this would maybe change the globals values and thus it's not clear what an exact approach would be that generalizes.
 To an extent a get_globals function could be implemented that goes through f_code.co_names (global names) and sieves through to the names that are not builtins but as aforementioned this doesn't account for anything dynamic.
 Thus, it's up to the user for pickling the globals.

-    On the other hand if users don't mind the potentially high memory consumption and assuming all the the global objects are all pickleable then it shouldn't be difficult to save the current global scope (e.g. pickling ```globals()```) even if it requires creating a class with a \_\_getstate\_\_ and \_\_setstate\_\_.
+    On the other hand if users don't mind the potentially high memory consumption and assuming all the global objects are all pickleable then it shouldn't be difficult to save the current global scope (e.g. pickling ```globals()```) even if it requires creating a class with a \_\_getstate\_\_ and \_\_setstate\_\_.
 So it will be considered an option to save the globals if users want this but would be more efficient/effective to manually decide what variables that are a part of the global scope are necessary.

   - if a closure cell is deleted from the originating scope this will raise an error at get_nonlocals for the scope using it since the cell no longer exists which is correct.
 If you delete a nonlocal in the inner scope, python throws an error on compilation and disallows exec/eval to take effect.
-If you delete a nonlocal in a ```Generator``` state it gets deleted how a regular deletion of a variable would be deleted; which is perhaps unexpected behavior relative to how it should be.
+If you delete a nonlocal in a ```Generator``` state it gets deleted how a regular deletion of a variable would be deleted; which is perhaps unexpected behaviour relative to how it should be.

-  - unintialized Generators will return copies of instantiated ones when called.
+  - uninitialized Generators will return copies of instantiated ones when called.
 This is to preserve the decorator functionality and thus acts as a function would.
 Whereas initialized generators act as objects.

   - the current states full source is available under the Generator instances ```__source__``` attribute after calling ```__next__```.